Dynamic mode decomposition for detecting oscillatory transient activity via sparsity and smoothness regularization: Frequency perspective

 where the denominator $E_j$ is the total energy of the amplitude.
 This result shows that minimizing the variation $D_j$ of the amplitude, which is the objective of the smoothness constraint in our method, directly minimizes the spectral variance $\sigma_j^2$.

-Thus, the smoothness constraint in our proposed method is not just an ad-hoc addition, but it is a mechanism that ensures that the extracted coefficients of the DMD modes are spectrally compact and behave like well-defined, physically interpretable IMFs.
+Thus, the smoothness constraint in our proposed method is not just an ad hoc addition, but it is a mechanism that ensures that the extracted coefficients of the DMD modes are spectrally compact and behave like well-defined, physically interpretable IMFs.